 Atum created life by using the female part in him, his hand, to spawn the God of air and emptiness Shu, and his sister Tefnut the Goddess of moisture and mist

 And then he declared:

 “I had union with my hand, and I embraced my shadow in a love embrace; I poured seed into my own mouth and I sent forth from myself issue in the form of the Gods Shu and Tefnut.”

 Some say “Shu” and “Tefnut” were created by “sneezing” and “spitting”, where Shu is the sound of sneezing and Tef is the sound of spitting.

-Shu and Tefnut had two children: the Earth God Geb and the sky Goddess Nut.
+At the same time, Shu and Tefnut mated and birthed two children of their own.
+The Earth god Geb and the Sky Goddess Nut.